-\begin{example} There are 33 positroid strata $\Pos_f\subset\Gr(2,4)$: 1 of dimension 4, 4 of dimension 3, 10 of dimension 2, 12 of dimension 1, and 6 of dimension 0.
+\begin{example} There are 33 positroid strata $\Pos_f\subset\Gr(2,4)$: one of dimension 4, four of dimension 3, ten of dimension 2, twelve of dimension 1, and six of dimension 0.
 Each dimension corresponds to a row in the Hasse diagram of \cref{fig:hasse_diagram_bound24}, with the bottom row containing the only top-dimensional stratum. \end{example}